 The decoration of the interior took place during the reign of Pope Alexander VII.
 In the dome the eight-pointed star of the Chigi family alternates with the six-pointed star of David, a symbol of wisdom.

-An inscription in the sanctuary proclaims: INITIVM SAPIENTAE TIMOR DOMINI (The fear of the Lord is the beginning of Wisdom), a quotation from Psalm 111.
-The enormous altarpiece is by Pietro da Cortona (1596-1669) and depicts a group of saints in glory.
+An inscription in the sanctuary proclaims: INITIVM SAPIENTAE TIMOR DOMINI (The fear of the Lord is the beginning of wisdom), a quotation from Psalm 111.
+The enormous altarpiece was begun by Pietro da Cortona (1596-1669) and completed by one of his pupils.
+It depicts St Ivo, Pope St Leo the Great, St Pantaleon, St Luke and St Catherine of Alexandria.

 The marble floor, which is made up of white and grey trapezoids, is original and was designed by Borromini.

-Sant' Ivo alla Sapienza is dedicated to St Ivo of Kermatin, a 13th century Breton priest, who is the patron saint of lawyers and abandoned children.
-His feast day is May 19th.
+Sant' Ivo alla Sapienza was consecrated on November 14th 1660 by Pope Alexander VII.
+It is dedicated to St Ivo of Kermatin (1253-1303), a Breton priest, who is the patron saint of Brittany, lawyers and abandoned children.
+Also known as St Ives, his feast day is May 19th.
+St Ivo is referred to as the 'Advocate of the Poor'.